STEAKISAWAKE/TheBase/README.md

  ### Render Module
   * Used to draw to a window, it creates a window with the proper api (OpenGL, Vulkan).
 Many rendering functions/objects such as meshes which can be loaded from file.

+ ### Soon To Come Modules
+  * Audio Module, Plays audio and music/sound effects.
+The module will play MP3, WAV, and OGG files.
+  * Neworking Module, Self explanitory.
+It will allow for communications between clients and servers using TCP and UDP

   Using CMake you can eaither use the Game Engine, Rendering Engine or both.